Former World of Warcraft designer apologizes for the cringeworthy, sexist stuff they said at BlizzCon 2010

 It is, on the whole, exactly the kind of "frat boy" response that Activision Blizzard is accused of.
 The woman who asked the question attempts to laugh off the awkward situation of being booed by hundreds of people, but seems unhappy with the answers.

-Street, one of the figures on that panel who is now head of creative development at Riot Games, acknowledged and apologized for the "shitty answer" in a recent Twitter thread.
+Street, one of the figures on that panel who is now head of creative development at Riot Games, acknowledged and apologized for the "shitty answer" in a recent Twitter thread, though he did not respond to the question in the above clip.

 You can’t really see the people asking the questions well from the stage, and I feel terrible now seeing the look on her face.
 I have more experience now answering questions live, but no doubt that won’t be my last shitty answer.
 I apologize for those as well as for this one.July 24, 2021